Luke Perry, heartthrob on ‘90210,’ dies at 52 after stroke - Red Deer Advocate

 Perry was surrounded by family and friends when he died, publicist Arnold Robinson said.
 The actor had been hospitalized since last Wednesday, after a 911 call summoned medical help to his home in the Sherman Oaks section of Los Angeles.

-Perry had played construction company owner Fred Andrews, father of main character Archie Andrews, for three seasons on “Riverdale,” the CW series that gives a dark take on “Archie” comics.
+Although Perry was best-known for his role as McKay, he enjoyed a prolific film and television career.
+Most recently, he played construction company owner Fred Andrews, father of main character Archie Andrews, for three seasons on “Riverdale,” the CW series that gives a dark take on “Archie” comics.
 A fourth season has been slated.

 “90210” co-star Ian Ziering paid tribute to his co-star on Twitter , where fans and celebrities shared their memories of Perry and mourned him .
 “I will forever bask in the loving memories we’ve shared over the last thirty years,” Ziering said.
 “May your journey forward be enriched by the magnificent souls who have passed before you, just like you have done here, for those you leave behind.”